When Nine is Fine

 “Demographics and the proximity to large population centers make the numbers work,” said Collins, who noted he is drawing from Nashville and Chattanooga as well as Atlanta, Birmingham and Knoxville, Tennessee.
 “If you have those key elements on your side, there’s no question that nine holes can work as a standalone business.”

-As if we needed further confirmation that nine is fine.
+Chances are, it will be further confirmation that nine is fine.